Adi8885/JTT/README.md

 # Observations
-1. This Problem has class imbalance with negative ()
+1. This Problem has class imbalance with negative (63%) , neutral (21%) and positive (16%)
-2. Hence chosen metric for comparison is f1_score
+ , 2.
+Hence chosen metric for comparison is f1_score
 3. Based on f1_score - (Bag of words + XGBoost Classifier) and (Classifier using LSTM) perform well
 4. If add accuracy as well Bag of words + XGBoost Classifier is clear winner